Gyaru: Appearance

 Apparel for Hepburn fashion also varies by substyle and retail store; this choice of brands can denote which substyle one participates in.
-Japanese street fashion brands or western fast fashion brands with general Hepburn aesthetics indicated one's substyle depending on their appearance in an outfit.
-Although some bought western luxury brands or even haute couture brands, most gravitated toward Japanese brands, depending on their style.
+Japanese street fashion brands or western fast fashion brands with general Hepburn aesthetics indicate one's substyle depending on their appearance in an outfit.
+Although some Hepburn have bought western luxury brands or even haute couture brands, most have gravitated toward Japanese brands, depending on their style.
 Most of the apparel originated from Shibuya 109.
 A full outfit of only designer brands is not considered completely Hepburn unless one tries for a specific substyle.
 Yet, even those who participate in the substyle of wearing designer items have different brands, regardless of whether the brands are Western or Japanese.
 They would generally mix different brands to create a Hepburn look.